vidurangaw/language-select/README.md

     form.language_select("language", nil, nil)

-Supplying priority countries to be placed at the top of the list:
+Supplying specific countries to be listed instead of all the languages:

+    country_select("language", [ "English", "Spanish", "French" ], nil, nil)

+Supplying additional languages to be listed, additinally to the default list of languages:

-    country_select("language", [ "English", "Spaish", "French" ], nil)
+    country_select("language", nil, [ "English", "Spanish", "French" ], nil)

-Supplying specific countries to be showm at the list instead of all the languages:
+Supplying priority languages to be listed at the top of the list:

-    country_select("language", nil, [ "English", "Spaish", "French" ])
+    country_select("language", nil, nil [ "English", "Spanish", "French" ])

 Copyright (c) 2014 Viduranga Wijesooriya, released under the MIT license